-21.0 Complaints/Violations/Enforcement
+21.0 Complaints/ Violations/ Enforcement

-- 21.1 General Standard.
-It shall be unlawful for any person, firm or corporation to violate or fail to comply with or take any action that is contrary to the terms of this Ordinance, or any permit or Operational License issued under this Ordinance, or cause another to violate or fail to comply or take any action which is contrary to the terms of this Ordinance or any permit or Operational License issued under this Ordinance. - 21.2 Enforcing Authority.
-The CEO will serve as the Enforcing Authority for WTGs.
+2 21.1 General Standard It shall be unlawful for any person, firm or 3 corporation to violate or fail to comply with or take any action 4 that is contrary to the terms of this Ordinance, or any permit or 5 Operational License issued under this Ordinance, or cause 6 another to violate or fail to comply or take any action which is 7 contrary to the terms of this Ordinance or any permit or 8 Operational License issued under this Ordinance.

+- 21.2 Enforcing Authority The CEO will serve as the Enforcing Authority for WEFs.
 The Enforcing Authority will: - 21.2.1 Have the authority to conduct investigations, resolve complaints, ensure compliance with and enforce standards, and levy penalties if required. - 21.2.2 Appoint qualified representatives to investigate complaints.
-The reasonable costs and fees for the qualified representative will be paid by the Owner/operator and may include engineers, consultants, and other professionals. - 21.2.3 Recommend to the Planning Board amendments to this Ordinance deemed necessary to address health or safety concerns not currently addressed in this Ordinance. - 21.2.4 Have access to Town legal counsel as required. - 21.3 Enforcement.
-Standards in this Ordinance will be enforced through a series of enforcement options including but not limited to: 1) Emergency shutdown; 2) 5 day response to serious violations with a 10 day mitigation period; 3) 30 day complaint resolution with a 30 day mitigation period; 4) financial penalties; and 5) other remedies. - 21.4 Emergencies and Emergency Shutdown
+The reasonable costs and fees for the qualified representative will be paid by the Owner/operator and may include engineers, consultants, and other professionals. - 21.2.3 Recommend to the Planning Board amendments to this concerns not currently addressed in this Ordinance. - 21.2.4 Have access to Town legal counsel as required. - 21.3 Enforcement.
+Standards in this Ordinance will be enforced through a series of enforcement options including but not limited to: 1) Emergency shutdown; 2) 5 day response to serious violations with a 10 day mitigation period; 3) 30 day complaint resolution with a 30 day mitigation period; 4) financial penalties; and 5) other remedies.